Janowoj/media/README.md

 // We are going to use the createSlice function from Redux Toolkit to create a slice of state.

-# Insice the store added index.js file
+# Inside the store added index.js file

 // Inside this file we are going to create a Redux store and export it.